lauracondon/pands-project2021/README.md

 1. Introduction
 2. History and Contents of the Fisher Iris Data Set
 3. How to run analysis.py
-4. Software and Libraries Used
-5. Code Explanation
+4. Code Explanation
-6. Why Python?
+5. Why Python?
-7. References
+6. References

 # Introduction